AngererSebastian/InternetSecurity/README.md

 ### Clientside
 - generate private and public keys locally
-- read a text
 - encrypt the text
 - decrypt recieved text
-- establish a connection to another user through the server
+- establish a "connection" to another user through the server
 - share the public key to a server ( We want to make the server adjustable so anybody could host their own)
+- get the keys of a certain user from the server
 - recieve the civertexts from the server

 ### Serverside